mmaaz60/social_distancing/README.md

 ```

 ## runme.sh
-This bash script is developed to provide an interactive way of performing calibration and running social distancing violation logic on a video.
+This bash script is developed to provide an interactive way of performing calibration and running social distance violation detection logic on a video.
-Follow the below instructions,
+To try, follow the below instructions,

 1. Make the script executable
 ```